-Time taken for visa processing: 6 days (including weekend and public holiday).
+Time is taken for visa processing: 6 days (including weekend and public holiday).

 Documents presented: Application form, Passport, photographs, return tickets, hotel reservations, bank statements for past 6 months, ITR (Income Tax Returns) copies, and visa processing fee (demand draft for Rs.
 2700 each)

 We reached the Philippine embassy in New Delhi on a Thursday before 9 am to beat the rush.
 Having visited the American embassy the year before for my mom’s US visa, I had anticipated a huge crowd and a real struggle to get inside the embassy just to submit a few documents and answer a few questions.
 But we were in for a surprise; there was no one else at the gate, except the guard, who let us right in.

 Once inside the gate, we saw a white building with no entrance; only small window behind which a lady sat.
 We handed over all the documents and the application form and waited for her to process them.
 The first question she asked was “Why do you want to visit the Philippines?”